Aprosodia: Aprosodia vs. dysprosody

 Brain imaging studies related to speech functions have yielded insights into the subtle difference between aprosodia and dysprosody.
 The major differences in these result from functions which are characterized as belonging mainly to the left or right hemisphere.
 Several of the functions have been described as dominant and lateralized functions of the corresponding hemispheres, while some have been found to arise from communication between the two hemispheres.
-While the ability to express or be receptive to affective prosody is similar in dysprosody and aprosodia, a significant difference in the characterization of them is dominant vs. non-dominant hemispherical damage.

 Treatment

-Due to the rarity of reported aprosodia cases, only a few labs are currently researching treatment methods of aprosodia.
-The largest study of treatments for aprosodia consisted of only fourteen individuals, resulting in sample sizes too small to report statistical significance when comparing one treatment to another.
-However, the data gained from this study still yielded some results and is being used in the next iteration of aprosodia research.

-Methods

 The two main forms of treatment are cognition based and imitation based.
 Cognitive treatments attempt to rebuild the "emotional toolbox" of those with aprosodia.
 The basis for this treatment is the belief that there exists a defined set of emotional responses that can be chosen for a given scenario.
 Choosing the proper emotional response can very much be likened to choosing the proper word when describing an object, and this deficiency can be likened to Broca's Aphasia but for emotions.
 Imitative treatments attempt to help "kickstart" the motor systems involved in the production of both vocal and facial emotive gestures.
 The basis for this treatment is the belief that the pathways responsible for the motor elements of expressive prosody were damaged.
 It is hypothesized that the motor damage occurs at the level of planning as well as the level of execution.

-Progress

 The methods of treatment are being evaluated and changed through several iterations to reach the most beneficial treatment for those with aprosodia.
 Although the biggest limitation on progress of aprosodia treatment is sample size, some significant data has been found to influence each subsequent phase of study.
 The Rosenbek lab at the University of Florida is currently in a new phase of treatment study based on combinations of the cognitive-linguistic and imitative therapies delivered in a randomized fashion in an effort to gain more insight into what most prominently affects aprosodia treatment.